Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Algorithms

 \section{Algorithms}

-In this section we derive two policy gradient algorithms for minimizing the occupancy information ratio \eqref{eqn:OIR}.
-The first, based on the classic REINFORCE algorithm, performs direct policy search, using Monte Carlo rollouts to estimate the gradient \eqref{eqn:info_ratio_gradient_thm} of Theorem \ref{thm:info_ratio_gradient}.
-The second is an actor-critic scheme with two critics: the standard critic corresponding to average cost, and an \textit{entropy critic} corresponding to the shadow MDPs discussed in Theorem \ref{thm:entropy_gradient}.
-Throughout this section, we will assume that an average-cost MDP $(\mc{S}, \mc{A}, p, c)$ has been given.
-The algorithms that we present will minimize \eqref{eqn:OIR} over this underlying MDP.
+In this section we derive two policy search schemes for minimizing \eqref{eqn:OIR}.
+The first is based on the classic REINFORCE algorithm, while the second is an actor-critic scheme with two critics: a \textit{cost critic} and an \textit{entropy critic}.
+Throughout this section, we will assume that an average-cost MDP $(\mc{S}, \mc{A}, p, c)$ is fixed.
+The reward setting can be accommodated with minor changes by Remark \ref{rem:kappa_for_rewards}.